Eric B. Compton

 is Vice President | Corporate Accounts for Z-Medica and has been with the company since May 2013.

 Mr. Montoya started his career at Z-Medica as an Area Vice President of Sales.
 He was appointed to Vice President, Corporate Accounts in August 2014.
-Mr. Montoya is responsible for the company’s Group Purchasing Organization (GPO) and Integrated Healthcare Network (IHN) direction and strategy.
+In his role, Mr. Montoya is responsible for the company's Group Purchasing Organization (GPO) and Integrated Healthcare Network (IHN) direction and strategy.

-Prior to joining Z-Medica, Mr. Montoya held numerous sales and leadership positions, with a focus on executive-level selling and negotiating to hospitals, GPOs, and IHNs.
-Mr. Montoya previously served at medical device companies, including Mauna Kea Technologies, Inc., EndoGastric Solutions, Inc., Intuitive Surgical, Inc., and Ethicon Endo-Surgery, Inc., a division of Johnson & Johnson.
+Mr. Montoya has over 18 years of experience in the medical device industry.
+Prior to joining Z-Medica, he held numerous sales and leadership positions, with a focus on executive-level selling and negotiating within the hospital, GPO and IHN settings.
+Mr. Montoya has previously served at distinguished medical device companies to include Mauna Kea Technologies, Inc., EndoGastric Solutions, Inc., Intuitive Surgical, Inc., and Ethicon Endo-Surgery, Inc., a division of Johnson & Johnson.

-Mr. Montoya holds a Bachelors of Arts degree from the University of Arizona, and has completed the internationally renowned Program on Negotiation at Harvard Law School.
+Mr. Montoya holds a Bachelors of Arts degree from the University of Arizona.
+He has also completed the Program on Negotiation at Harvard Law School and has earned a Certificate In Business Excellence (CIBE) from Columbia Business School.

 Melinda M. Polson